 Ever wondered what a bulk carrier is?
 Confused about the difference between MRF and DMR?
-We've got you covered with our jargon buster.
+We've got you covered with our jargon buster and bin range.

 A Duty of Care Waste Transfer Note (WTN) is a legal requirement that must be completed when waste is transferred from one party to another.
 It ensures that waste can be traced from production to disposal and can be checked by the Environment Agency or local authority at any time.

 The lift rate is the charge for us to collect your rubbish.

 This is the rental charge for supplying, delivering and placing a bin on your site.

 This charge is to facilitate and enforce the Duty of Care Regulations of 1991 – these regulations require all waste to be categorised and every transfer of waste to be recorded, which is why we require and rely on Waste Transfer Notes.